sl-001/gs-lua/readme.md

 ### Spectator list

-This lua script is just draws a simple table that shows your current spectators.
+Draws a simple table that shows your current spectators.

 [Click here to redirect to the lua](https://github.com/solohvh/gs-lua/blob/master/spectator_list.lua)